u-boot/u-boot/tools/binman/binman.rst

     This means that each section must specify its own default alignment, if required.

+symlink:
+    Adds a symlink to the image with string given in the symlink property.

 Examples of the above options can be found in the tests.
 See the tools/binman/test directory.